ALAO Procedures Manual

 Request for Reimbursement or Payment

 All requests for reimbursement or payment should be submitted to the Treasurer in the appropriate fiscal year (July - June), preferably within 30 days of the expense.
 June expenses may be submitted through July 30 of the subsequent fiscal year.
-Use this form to request payment for speaker honoraria, award recipients, and other expenses, in addition to reimbursement requests related to activities as a Board or Committee member.
+Direct payment to service providers by ALAO Debit or Credit Card is possible, and may be essential to secure facility reservations or pay other pre-event expenses for workshops and conferences.
+Contact the Treasurer for use of the debit/credit card.
+The Executive Director of SWON also has access to the card, as do the President and President Elect.
+Use the form linked below to request payment (either by check or debit/credit card) for speaker honoraria, award recipients, and other expenses, in addition to reimbursement requests related to activities as a Board or Committee member.

 Self-nominations or nominations of others are equally welcome.
 Informal recommendations may be sent to the Past President, who also serves as chair of the Nominating Committee.
 A Candidate Information Form must be submitted online for each nominee.
 Access to the form will be announced in appropriate venues (listserv, website, newsletter, etc.).
 Completed forms are due by the deadline announced on the website for each election cycle, no later than two weeks before online elections commence.